zephyrproject-rtos/zephyr/doc/subsystems/test/sanitycheck.rst

 the test case only needs to be unique for the test cases specified in that testcase meta-data.

-Test cases are written suing the YAML syntax and share the same structure as samples.
+Test cases are written using the YAML syntax and share the same structure as samples.
 The following is an example test with a few options that are explained in this document.